TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

 choices
 ^^^^^^^

-Some command-line arguments should be selected from a restricted set of values.
+Some command-line arguments should be selected kutoka a restricted set of values.
 These can be handled by passing a container object as the *choices* keyword argument to :meth:`~ArgumentParser.add_argument`.
 When the command line is parsed, argument values will be checked, and an error message will be displayed